dice-group/glisten/docs/index.md

 ```

-Have a look on [how to setup a benchark] for further information.
+Have a look at [Configuration](usage/configuration) for further information.